Watch Billie Eilish invite Boygenius and Labrinth on stage for intimate London gig

-Billie Eilish has played an intimate London gig, with guest appearances from Labrinth and Boygenius.
+Billie Eilish played an intimate London gig, with guest appearances from Labrinth and Boygenius.
 Check out footage and the full setlist below.

 The show took place tonight (August 29) in the Electric Ballroom venue in Camden, and saw the singer and Finneas perform fan favourites including ‘Bad Guy’ and ‘Therefore I Am’, as well as bring out some special guests.

-Eilish announced the surprise show on Saturday (August 26) — the day after she headlined the opening night of Leeds Festival.
+Eilish announced the surprise show on Saturday (August 26) — the day after she headlined the opening night of Leeds Festival, and just before she closed Reading 2023.
 Unsurprisingly, tickets sold out almost instantly, and some fans even camped outside the venue the night before.

 Kicking off the set, the singer opened with performances of ‘Bury A Friend’ and ‘I Didn’t Change My Number’, before launching into 2020’s ‘Therefore I Am’.
 The highlights of the evening came midway through the set, however, when Eilish invited two special guests into the Camden stage.